The 20 Most Expensive Ascended Heroes Pokemon Cards

 Mega Dragonite ex SIR

-While Mega Gengar ex SIR may top the charts for most valuable Special Illustration Rare in the set, the Mega Dragonite ex SIR also has a strong claim to the throne.
-Stylistically, this Mega Dragonite ex SIR follows the lead of Mega Charizard X ex from Phantasmal Flames by being casually displayed surrounded by the ethereal images of its evolution line behind it.
+In any other set, this Mega Dragonite ex SIR would be considered an absolute banger of a chase card.
+Stylistically, this card follows the lead of Mega Charizard X ex from Phantasmal Flames by being casually displayed surrounded by the ethereal images of its evolution line behind it.

 #6 Pikachu ex – Special Illustration Rare